 David W. Brown

 David W. Brown, a Senior Principal and co-founder of Obsidian, brings expertise in transaction structures, creative ideas in tax and finance, and resolving or liquidating distressed companies and assets.
-Industries of particular focus are energy, forest products, finance, and bankruptcy estates.
+Industries of particular focus are energy, and forest products.

-With Obsidian Renewables, Mr. Brown has developed the two largest utility scale solar photovoltaic projects in Oregon.
-Obsidian Renewables has developed or financed 22 solar PV projects.
-Mr. Brown is a board member of OSEIA, the Oregon Solar Energy Industries Association and involved with BDC, the Bioenergy Deployment Consortium.
+With Obsidian Renewables, Mr. Brown has developed four of the larger utility scale solar photovoltaic projects in Oregon.
+Mr. Brown is a member of OSEIA, the Oregon Solar Energy Industries Association and involved with BDC, the Bioenergy Deployment Consortium with NEBC and NIPPC.
 Mr. Brown has been very active in renewable energy incentive and land use legislation in the state of Oregon.

 Prior to founding Obsidian, Mr. Brown practiced law with Miller Nash LLP in Portland, Oregon.
-His practice included many different aspects of business, tax and finance, including both successful and financially distressed companies.
+His practice included many different aspects of business, tax and finance.

 Mr. Brown graduated with a B.S. in marketing and a J.D. from the University of Oregon.